Universal Transverse Mercator coordinate system: Exceptions

+The UTM zones are uniform across the globe, except in two areas.
+On the southwest coast of Norway, zone 32 is extended 3° further west, and zone 31 is correspondingly shrunk to cover only open water.
+Also, in the region around Svalbard, the zones 32, 34 and 36 are not used, while zones 31 (9° wide), 33 (12° wide), 35 (12° wide), and 37 (9° wide) are extended to cover the gaps.

 Overlapping grids

 Distortion of scale increases in each UTM zone as the boundaries between the UTM zones are approached.
 However, it is often convenient or necessary to measure a series of locations on a single grid when some are located in two adjacent zones.
 Around the boundaries of large scale maps (1:100,000 or larger) coordinates for both adjoining UTM zones are usually printed within a minimum distance of 40 km on either side of a zone boundary.
 Ideally, the coordinates of each position should be measured on the grid for the zone in which they are located, but because the scale factor is still relatively small near zone boundaries, it is possible to overlap measurements into an adjoining zone for some distance when necessary.